 Helpful related articles:

-Artist Signature Sticks (these are sticks that carry the name of the famous drummers that play them) can often be a regular stock drum stick, or a stick with a couple of minor modifications in weight and tip, so it's always best to check the manufacturer's website for full details.
-Although the number and weight system seems to imply a degree of structure, it is actually a very old method of classification that is a little dated.
+Try a few lessons using this weight, and then assess whether you feel it is just right, too heavy, or too light.
+If you feel the 5A is too light, try a 5B.
+The 5B stick is slightly thicker in diameter and thus heavier in weight.
+If the 5A is too heavy, then try the lighter weight 7A.
+This is where the numerical system seems to defy logic, but these are traditional classifications and are unlikely to change.
+Compounding the confusion, the next heavier stick from a 5B is a 2B.
+Artist Signature Sticks (these are sticks that carry the name of the famous drummers that play them) can often be a regular stock drum stick or a stick with a couple of minor modifications in weight and tip, so it's always best to check the manufacturer's website for full details.
+Although the number and weight system seem to imply a degree of structure, it is actually a very old classification method that is a little dated.
 For example, the letter "A" used to be associated with orchestral playing, while "B" was for marching band.
-This not relevant in today's playing.
+This is not as relevant in today's playing.

 What types of wood are common for drum sticks?